Weather proof your kids against anything the winter throws at them.

 more kids winter jackets

-Synthetic insulation, waterproof & windproof outer, print on the other.
-Toddler to teen sizes
+Synthetic insulation, water & windproof outer.
+Toddler to teen.

 synthetic insulation, faux-fur trim

 Columbia Bugaboo II, 3 in 1 Jacket - Girls'

 Waterproof, breathable shell + fleece liner, lots of color options